 Pro tip: Be sure to check your owner’s manual for specific information about winterizing your camper and other long-term storage suggestions.

 Cleaning is important whenever you’re storing your camper, but especially when you won’t see it for a while.
 Don’t leave it in disarray.
 Make sure to get all the food out (just like for short-term storage), and every wrapper and crumb hiding in between the cushions.
 Clean out the fridge, cabinets and any other storage spaces.

 2) Give it a good once-over

 You’ll need to do a thorough check of the outside of your camper to make sure there aren’t any holes or cracks.
-(Bugs and critters don’t just want food, they also want inside!)
-Then reseal or recalk as necessary.
+Then reseal or caulk as necessary.
 You may want to consult your manual or dealership to ensure you’re using the right sealant.

 It’s also important to wash and wax the exterior of your camper before it sits in a storage space.
 Even if no one is admiring it (or it’s under a cover) you want it to be its best, not only for superficial purposes but also to keep it in great condition.